rishadm-ai7/reddit-summary-bot/readME.md

 ## Description

 This application allows users to input a Reddit URL and get a summarized view of the discussion from the URL.
-It uses OpenAI's GPT-4 model to generate the summary in a streaming manner.
+It uses OpenAI's GPT-4-o mini model to generate the summary in a streaming manner.

 ### Example Usage